Great black-backed gull: Diet

-Great black-backed gulls are opportunistic feeders, apex predators, and are very curious.
+Great black-backed gulls are opportunistic feeders, apex predators of the oceanic sky, and are very curious.
 They will investigate any small organism they encounter and will readily eat almost anything that they can swallow.
 They get much of their dietary energy from scavenging, with refuse, most provided directly by humans, locally constituting more than half of their diet.
-The proliferation of garbage or refuse dumps has become a major attractant to this and all other non-specialized gull species in its range.
+The proliferation of garbage or refuse dumps has become a major attractant to this and all other non-specialised gull species in its range.
 A study to investigate how much time they spend foraging at refuse dumps in Massachusetts found great black-backed gulls were only observed actively foraging 19% of their time there, eating less garbage than other common gulls, and spent most of their time roosting or loafing.

-Like most gulls, Great Black-backed Gulls regularly capture fish and any fish smaller than itself found close to the surface of the water are potential prey.
+Like most gulls, great black-backed gulls regularly capture fish, and any fish smaller than themselves found close to the surface of the water are potential prey.
 Stomach contents of great black-backed gulls usually show fish to be the primary food.
 On Sable Island in Nova Scotia, 25% of the stomach contents consisted of fish, but 96% of the regurgitations given to young consisted of fish.
 Similarly, on Great Island in Newfoundland, 25% of the stomach contents were fish but 68% of regurgitants were fish.
 The most regularly reported fish eaten in Nova Scotia and Newfoundland were capelin (Mallotus villosus), Atlantic cod (Gadus morhua), Atlantic tomcod (Microgadus tomcod), Atlantic mackerel (Scomber scombrus), Atlantic herring (Clupea harengus) and sand lance (Ammodytes hexapterus).
-Other prey often includes various squid, Jonah crabs (Cancer borealis), rock crabs (Cancer irroratus), sea urchins, green crabs (Carcinus maenas), starfish (Asterias forbesi and Asterias rubens) and other echinoderms, crustaceans and mollusks when they come across the opportunity.
+Other prey often includes various squid and mollusks, Jonah crabs (Cancer borealis), rock crabs (Cancer irroratus), green crabs (Carcinus maenas) and other crustaceans, and sea urchins, starfish (Asterias forbesi and Asterias rubens) and other echinoderms when they come across the opportunity.
 From observations in northern New England, 23% of observed prey was echinoderms and 63% was crustaceans.